albertopiras/React-slide-router/README.md

 ```
 $ nmp install
 ```
-this will download all required packages
+this will download all required packages.

 ### Run